 Kevin has experience in every aspect of kids’ media.
 He started his career at Sesame Workshop: first in television and then in the toy group working on Sing & Snore Ernie, Rock & Roll Elmo and more award-winning toys.
 He’s worked in business development on such brands as Kidz Bop, Nook Kids, Carmen Sandiego, Oregon Trail, littleBits, and Go Math!
 Academy.
 He’s closed deals with Fisher-Price/Mattel, Hasbro, Intel, McDonald’s, Dodge/Chrysler, Nestlé, and Sesame Workshop.
 In 2014, he became a full-time literary agent, often collaborating with the legendary Charlotte Sheedy.
 He agents middlegrade novels, middlegrade nonfiction and adult nonfiction in history, science, and technology.
 He is the founding director of The Center for Nonfiction, a project through Columbia University’s Community Scholars Program.

-He started in publishing as an intern at Writers House and Maria Carvainis Agency.
-Prior to that, he worked as an educator in Brooklyn, New York.
+Jonathan holds degrees from SUNY Binghamton and Columbia University.
+He started in publishing at Writers House and Maria Carvainis Agency, and has worked as a bookseller and as an educator in Brooklyn.